troglobit/watchdogd/README.md

 WDT timeout before announcing HW WDT failure and forcing a reboot.

 `watchdogd(8)` supports optional monitoring of several system resources.
-First, system load average monitoring can be enabled with `-a 0.8,0.9`.
+First, system load average (normalized) monitoring can be enabled with `-a 0.8,0.9`.
 Second, the memory leak detector `-m 0.9,0.95`.
 Third, file descriptor leak detector `-f 0.8,0.95`.
 All *very* useful on an embedded system.

 The two values, separated by a comma, are the warning and reboot levels in percent.
 For the loadavg monitoring it is important to know that the